The questions every marketing manager should ask before hiring a PR agency

 2. How do you measure the success of PR activity and what metrics do you use?

-Your PR agency should be keen to know what success looks like and be interested in your business – therefore, they should ask lots of questions.
+Your PR agency should know what success looks like and be interested in your business – therefore, they should ask lots of questions.
 Understanding what success looks like is critical as you need to demonstrate the return on your investment.

 Clear objectives and goals should be set for every campaign, and you should be clear on how you’re going to measure success, but also what stretch goals you have.
 Let’s say, for example, you want coverage; all coverage is not equal, so be clear on whether you want opinion pieces, editorial or just simply, company mentions, and in which publications.